Caring for Kids: It’s Our Mission Beyond the Gridiron

 The NFL Alumni is a charitable organization composed of former professional football players guided in their volunteer efforts by the mission statement “Caring for Kids,” and who are dedicated to work on behalf of youth and charity.
 The Northern California Chapter is based in Redwood City, California, and conducts events at its headquarters office and throughout the San Francisco Bay area.

-The NFL Alumni Northern California Chapter is happy to announce and congratulate Adrian Ross as our Alumni of the Month for June!
+The NFL Alumni Northern California Chapter is pleased to announce Larry Bates as our Alumnus of the Month for July!

 Fred Willis Talks About NFL Brotherhood and Increasing the Quality of Life for Retired NFL Players